 Adoption reality: According to Forrester’s Q1 2026 survey, 68% of enterprises have deployed at least one AI automation project.
 But McKinsey reports that 70% of AI initiatives fail to move beyond pilot stage – often due to poor vendor selection or unrealistic scoping.

 Vendor selection risk: ISG’s 2025 Automation Provider Lens report found that 61% of enterprises switched vendors within the first 18 months due to delivery failures, cost overruns, or technical debt.
-The wrong vendor choice costs more than money – it costs competitive advantage.
+The wrong vendor choice costs more than money – it delays the operating change the project was supposed to create.

 What to Look for in an AI Automation Company